Ancient Taoist Medicine Teachings

-No need for ingesting any type of medicinal; only through the effects of acupuncture points people’s qi and blood in their meridians and their biological fields can be regulated in order to cure diseases.
+No need for ingesting any type of medicines; only through the stimulation of acupuncture points people’s qi and blood can be regulated in their meridians and their biological fields in order to cure diseases.

-A method making use of adding heat through burning medicinals.
-On particular places of the human body heat is conducted in order to remove wind, disperse cold, warm the channels and dredge the collaterals, support the yang, fight off evil qi in order to achieve the result of getting rid of illness and improving health.
+A method that adds heat through burning medicines.
+Heat is applied on particular places of the human body in order to remove wind, disperse cold, warm the channels and dredge the collaterals, support the yang, fight off evil qi to achieve the result of getting rid of illnesses and improving health.

-Application of the cupping method to effectively cure internal disease via external treatment, support the upright, dispel evil qi, remove illness and prolong life.
+Application of the cupping method to effectively cure internal disease via external treatment.
+Supports the upright, dispels evil qi, removes illnesses, and prolongs life.

-Implementing the method of prick-bleeding to achieve the result of removing stasis, reducing excess and cure internal diseases from the outside.
+Implementing the method of prick-bleeding to achieve the result of removing stasis, reducing excess and curing internal diseases from external causes.

-Employing a special tool and method for rubbing and scrubbing the skin, supplemented by medicinals, in order to reducing damp-cold, dredge the meridians and remove illness.
+Employing a special tool and method for rubbing and scrubbing the skin, supplemented by medicines, in order to reduce damp-cold, dredge the meridians and remove illness.

 • Daoist Massage:

 Using point-pressing, rubbing, friction, scrubbing, slapping, hitting, and other hand techniques on the body in order to dredge the meridians, free the Luo-collaterals, course qi and stop pain.

 • Fire Healing: